 (b) Include availability of twenty-four hour, seven day a week consultation of a psychiatrist, either in person or by telephone;

 (5) Nursing services shall be under the direction or supervision of a full time registered nurse who has a bachelor's or master's degree in nursing and four years psychiatric nursing experience.
 It is preferred, but not required, that the individual holds voluntary certification in psychiatric and mental health nursing by the American nurses credentialing association.
 This requirement shall apply to those individuals hired into this position after January 1, 2000 Psychiatric nursing experience is the treatment and care of persons whose principal diagnosis and focus of treatment is a psychiatric disorder, the experience can include working as a staff nurse on a psychiatric inpatient unit or in an outpatient setting with individuals who have a primary psychiatric diagnosis.
 It is not caring for individuals in a nursing home, whose principal or primary diagnosis is often a chronic dementing organic mental disorder;

-(6) Pastoral services shall be offered by inpatient psychiatric service provider clergy and/or the provider shall arrange for pastoral services from family or community clergy;
+(6) Pastoral services shall be offered by inpatient psychiatric service provider clergy or the provider shall arrange for pastoral services from family or community clergy;

 (7) Patient education services shall be readily accessible at all reasonable hours and include current reading and resource materials for education and leisure to meet the needs of the patients;